cbor-wg/charter/charter.md

 ability to combine multiple CDDL files together using a mechanism other than manually concatenating them together for processing.
-The working group will collect these features as well as other features that are raised by users of CDDL, evaluate their utility and add to a second edition of the specification where warranted.
+The working group will collect these features as well as other features that are raised by users of CDDL, evaluate their utility and, where warranted, progress them either in a standalone document or as part of a second edition of the specification.

 The working group will define the approach to further evolving CDDL as a sequence of editions, which might also add further extension points,